top of page

 And so on.

 Writing the temperatures on the template before starting does make it easier to keep track of where you're at while sewing.
-I generally waited until I had 8 days of temperatures before completing one quarter of the finished block.
+I generally waited until I had 8 days of temperatures before completing one-quarter of the finished block.
 You can sew a 'geese' each day if you wish.
 I also recommend writing the month on the template too and leaving the paper templates on your blocks until you are ready to sew your finished quilt together.
 This way you won't be wondering which month is which!

 Completing your Blocks and Quilt